rodpayne/home-assistant_person_location/README.md

   logs:
     custom_components.person_location: debug
 ```

+Sensitive values such as API keys are automatically redacted using a shared redaction helper.

 #### **Diagnostics Download**
 Diagnostics are accessed through **Settings → Devices & Services → person_location → ⋮ → Download Diagnostics.**

 Diagnostics output is a **sanitized JSON document** containing configuration metadata, provider information, and recent runtime state.
-Sensitive values such as API keys are automatically redacted.
+Sensitive values such as API keys are automatically redacted using the shared redaction helper.

 #### **Map Camera Rendering**